ruanzhijun/online-poker-texas-hold-em/README.md

 * O. String.
 Game reference.
 * I. Bool.
 Does game exist?.
 * O. String.
 Player's ID.
 * I. Int.
 Number of cards to be received.
+(They will always be 2, but I do re-use code from the way I do get the table cards and didn't feel like to hardcode it).
 * I. Card.
 Private player cards to be added.